-If you are in the planning stages of an adventure, squirreling away money in an adventure travel kitty, you certainly don’t want a car taking money out of your budget each month can drag down your progress.
+If you’re in the planning stages of an adventure, squirreling away money in an adventure travel kitty, a car taking money out of your budget each month can drag down your progress.

-Sell that car and get a low-cost beater car, paid for in cash, that can get you through to your adventure departure date.
+Ditch the car debt and get a low-cost beater, paid for in cash, that can get you through to your adventure departure date.

 Still uncertain about selling your car?
 Check out this article detailing 6 Reasons to Sell Your Car Before an Adventure.